 God is no fonder of intellectual slackers than any other slackers.
 If you are thinking of becoming a Christian, I warn you, you are embarking on something which is going to take the whole of you, brains and all.

-- C. S. Lewis
+But fortunately, it works the other way round.
+Anyone who is honestly trying to be a Christian will soon find his intelligence being sharpened: one of the reasons why it needs no special education to be a Christian is that Christianity is an education itself.
+(Mere Christianity, ch. - C. S. Lewis